spectrocloud/librarium/docs/docs-content/vm-management/environment-setup.md

 | **NIC 1, Port 1** | enp1s0     | PXE boot for OS deployment <br /> Management network <br /> Data network | Trunk (allowing 0, 10, 20-100) |
 | **NIC 1, Port 2** | enp2s0     | Management network <br /> Data network                                   | Trunk (allowing 0, 10, 20-100) |

-In this configuration, VLANs 10 (mgmt) and 20 (data) are not available for use by VMs on the **br0** interface because the VLAN subinterfaces on the bridge primary interface and VLAN subinterfaces on the bridge are mutually exclusive.
+In this configuration, VLANs 10 (management) and 20 (data) are not available for use by VMs on the **br0** interface because the VLAN subinterfaces on the bridge primary interface and VLAN subinterfaces on the bridge are mutually exclusive.

-If you need to run VMs on the same VLAN as either the mgmt (10) or the data (20) VLAN, you can facilitate this by changing the network configuration as follows.
+If you need to operate VMs on the same VLAN as either the management (10) or the data (20) VLAN, you can facilitate this by changing the network configuration as follows.

 | Interface    | Type   | Contents             | VLAN   | CIDR           | Gateway    |
 | ------------ | ------ | -------------------- | ------ | -------------- | ---------- |